-D. RESULTS AND RECOMMENDATIONS
+RESULTS AND RECOMMENDATIONS

-The results for the H12101 survey are submitted separately to this Descriptive Report as the S-57 feature file, BASE Surface, CARIS .hob files, georeferenced imagery, Chart Comparison Spreadsheet, etc. on the USB flash drive.
-Refer to Appendix II of the Data Acquisition and Processing Report for a list of all the deliverable files from H12101.
+The results for the H12103 survey are submitted separately to this Descriptive Report as the S-57 feature file, BASE Surface, CARIS .hob files, georeferenced imagery, Chart Comparison Spreadsheet, etc. on the USB flash drive.
+Refer to Appendix II of the Data Acquisition and Processing Report for a list of all the deliverable files from H12103.

-Below is a table listing the S-57 feature objects found in the S-57 feature file (US512101.000):
+Below is a table listing the S-57 feature objects found in the S-57 feature file (US512103.000):

-S-57 Object Class S-57 Object Acronym Geometry Description Spatial Attribute Attribute 1 Attribute 2 Attribute 3 Attribute 4 Comments Coastline COALNE L The high waterline.
+S-57 S-57 Cnatial Attribute Attribute Attribute Attribute Object Class Object Acronym Geometry Description Spatial Attribute Attribute 1 2 3 4 Comments Coastline COALNE The high waterline.
 Where depth equals 0 relative to MHW.
 Category of Coastline (CATCOA) The spatial attribute QUAPOS is used when coastline is interpolated from the (GC) tags or the georeferenced imagery.
 Depth Contour DEPCNT L The approximate location of the line of equal depth.
 Also referred to as a depth curve.
 Value of depth contour (VALDCO) Fugro is only responsible for defining the 0m curve.
 Lake Area LAKARE A A large body of water entirely surrounded by land.
 Lidar returns from a lake's surface are removed from the final data set.
-Land Area LNDARE The solid portion of the Earth's surface, as opposed to sea, water.
+Land Area LNDARE P The solid portion of the Earth's surface, as opposed to sea, water.
 Used for defining islet point features.
-Land Elevation LNDELV Р The vertical distance of a point or level measured from a specified vertical datum.
+Land Elevation LNDELV P The vertical distance of a point or level measured from a specified vertical datum.
 Elevation (ELEVAT) Used for defining islet heights related to MLLW.
-Underwater / Awash Rock UWTROC A concreted mass of stony material or coral which dries, is awash or is below the water surface.
-Water level effect (WATLEV) Technique of sounding measurement (TECSOU) Value of sounding (VALSOU) For H12101 drying rocks are between -2.55m and -0.60m above MLLW, awash rocks are between - 0.59m and 0.60m relative to MLLW, and all submerged rocks are 0.61m and deeper relative to MLLW.
+Underwater / Awash Rock UWTROC Р A concreted mass of stony material or coral which dries, is awash or is below the water surface.
+Water level effect (WATLEV) Quality of sounding measurement (QUASOU) Technique of sounding measurement (TECSOU) sounding For H12103 drying rocks are between -2.59m and -0.60m above MLLW, awash rocks are between -0.59m and 0.60m relative to MLLW, and all submerged rocks are 0.61m and deeper relative to MLLW.

 S-57 Object Class S-57 Object Acronym Geometry Description Spatial Attribute Attribute 1 Attribute 2 Attribute 3 Attribute 4 Comments Weed / Kelp WEDKLP P, A Usually large, blade-shaped or vine-like brown algae.
 Category of weed / kelp (CATWED) Polygon limits defined using the (GK) tags exported from the GS.
 Kelp point features defined using the (GK) tags exported from the GS and georeferenced imagery.
-Water Turbulence WATTUR Disturbance of water caused by the interaction of any combination of waves, currents, tidal streams, wind, shoal patches and obstructions.
-Category of water turbulence (CATWAT) Used to define gaps in data coverage due to areas of white water, as tagged GW in the GS.
-Meta Objects Coverage M_COVR А A geographical area that describes the coverage and the extent of spatial objects.
+Unsurveyed Area UNSARE A An area for which no bathymetric survey information is available.
+Information (INFORM) Used to define gaps in data coverage due to areas of secondary exclusion zone, as tagged in the GS.
+Meta Objects Coverage M_COVR A A geographical area that describes the coverage and the extent of spatial objects.
 Category of coverage (CATCOV) M_COVR: CATCOV = 1 polygons define the extents of good LIDAR data coverage.
-Quality of Data M_QUAL А An area within which a uniform assessment of the quality of the data exists.
+Quality of Data M_QUAL A An area within which a uniform assessment of the quality of the data exists.
 Category of zone of confidence in data (CATZOC)

-Table 2: S-57 Attribution for the S-57 feature file (US512101.000)
+Table 2: S-57 Attribution for the S-57 feature file (US512103.000)

-Recommendations for registry number H12101 are divided into 2 components:
+Recommendations for registry number H12103 are divided into 2 components:

-- 1. Recommended charting action, primarily for MCD. - 2.
-Recommended further boatwork to sufficiently junction with lidar seabed coverage and examine uncertain lidar features.
+1. Recommended charting action, primarily for MCD.

+2. Recommended further boatwork to sufficiently junction with lidar seabed coverage and examine uncertain lidar features.